John-Jordan/100-days-of-code/r1-log.md

 Started building the GUI with Tkinter for my random name drawing #python program.
 Didn't get as far as I'd hoped but took a side track to learning some Git commands and procedures I'll need for......forever.

 ### R1D80
+I managed to complete the GUI shell with text fields, labels, and a button.
+Still working on completing the command logic to finish my first draft of this project.
+Should finish it up tomorrow.

 ### R1D81
 ### R1D82